TychoTheTaco/Twitch-Drops-Bot/README.md

 ### Update Games List

-If you want to update the list of games found in `games.csv`, just run `npm run updateGames`.
+If you want to update the list of games found in `games.csv`, just run `npm run updateGames` or `npm run u`.